sankarlmao/sankarlmao/README.md

 🚀 CSE and Cybersecurity Engineering student at **Muthoot Institute of Technology and Science**
 🔒 Passionate about **cybersecurity, networking, and building cool tools** that make life easier
-💡 Always exploring new technologies and sharpening my hacking skills
+💡 Always exploring new technologies and sharpening my skills

 ---